Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 So.

+Okay.

 I heard you had some questions
 about cybersecurity.

-You’re in the right place.

 Awnt Truth has you.

 We’re not in a rush.

-So let’s make this make sense.
+Let’s make this make sense.

 Cybersecurity is protecting your digital life
 the same way you protect your real one.